spokestack/spokestack.io/content/blog/integrating-spokestack-in-android/index.md

 }
 ```

-The optional second parameter in the `VoicePrompt` constructor lets the Tray know if you're expecting a response — if you are, it will resume active listening after your prompt is played so the user doesn't have to use the wakeword or a button for each interaction.
+The optional second parameter in the `VoicePrompt` constructor lets the Tray know if you're expecting a response — if you are, it will resume active listening after your prompt is played so the user doesn't have to use the wake word or a button for each interaction.

 ## Configuration